byungjaikim/llm-edgar/README.md

 # Welcome to the LLM-based EDGAR Project

-The code for this project is currently being organized

-**2023-12-18 Update** - Data processing Part is updated

 ## Introduction

 Welcome to the LLM-based EDGAR Project, an initiative inspired by the advancements in Large Language Models.

 Our project blends the excellent, globally-released Language Models with the extensive database of SEC EDGAR (Electronic Data Gathering, Analysis, and Retrieval).
 This endeavor is not about creating new LLMs, but rather, it's about applying the power of these models to revolutionize how financial data is accessed, analyzed, and understood.

-Think of this project as a hobbyist's playground - a relaxed, fun space!!
-**This content should not be regarded as financial advice, nor is it a suggestion to engage in real-money trading.**
+Think of this project as a hobbyist's playground. **This content should not be regarded as financial advice, nor is it a suggestion to engage in real-money trading.**

 ## Project Overview